 Quick Overview

-Wait for price to break above the flag’s upper trendline with increased volume before entering trades.
+Enter trades when price breaks above the flag’s upper trendline with increased volume confirmation.

-Set profit targets at the height of the flagpole and at 1.5 times the flagpole’s length.
+Set profit targets using the height of the flagpole measured from the breakout point.

-Place stop-loss orders just below the flag’s lower boundary to limit risk to 1-2% per trade.
+Place stop-loss orders below the flag’s lower trendline to protect against unexpected reversals.

 Aspect